 Lanre has over 15 years’ investment experience doing business between Europe, Middle East and Africa (EMEA).
 Prior to co-founding Orbitt, Lanre was involved in originating investment ideas and raising the required capital to grow startups in Africa, including Sankuru, First African Gold and Tranergy Capital.
 He also worked at BP, Subsea 7 and Citi in the UK.
 Lanre holds a BSc in Economics from the University of Ado, an MSc degree in Energy Economics from the University of Dundee and an MBA from the University of Cambridge.

-Shilen is Co-founder and Non-Alc Lead at Distill Ventures (DV), which has committed in excess of £100 million to over 20 founder-led drinks brands around the world.
+Shilen is Co-founder and No & Low Alcohol Lead at Distill Ventures (DV), which has committed in excess of £100 million to over 20 founder-led drinks brands around the world.
 DV was founded in 2013 and helps entrepreneurs scale their business in three ways: providing equity investment, deep and hands-on acceleration support to help them go further, faster and tapping into an extensive network of drinks industry experts.
-DV has successfully exited four companies to Diageo, including Seedlip which has led the development of the revolutionary and fast-growing “Non-Alc Spirits” category.
+DV has successfully exited four companies to Diageo, including Seedlip which has led the development of the revolutionary and fast-growing “Non-Alcoholic Spirits” category.

 Director, ePlanet Ventures